 Note: Not all of these ingredients are found in every form of Contac.

-The ingredients are found in Contac, as well as in some over-the-counter herbal products advertised for weight loss and athletic performance-enhancing effects.
+Besides being in Contac, these ingredients are also found in some over-the-counter herbal products advertised to help with weight loss and athletic performance.

 Before Calling Emergency